hasemar/SMU_fishCounter/README.md

 # SMU_fishCounter
-laser curtain fish counter developed by SMU senior design group
+laser curtain fish counter developed by SMU senior design group Code has been written for Arduino Mega 2560
+This was all written by me (hasemar) who is at best a novice!!
+I started this project needing to refer to the Arduino reference guide for almost every line.
+If you want to make changes thats cool.
+Be kind.

 This Arduino program controls 2 columns of 24 5mw laser diodes that sequentially fire onto 24 individual LD-photoresistors.
 If a blockage is detected then it is analysed and logged onto an SD-card.
 There is a level sensor and velocimeter integrated into